 Introducing a bottle to your baby varies depending on your situation, and there are many different opinions.
-You may not have the luxury of choosing when you introduce a bottle if you find yourself having to do it out of necessity.
-Or you may be able to time it for when the time is right if breastfeeding is going well.
+You may not have the luxury of choosing when introducing a bottle if you have to do it out of necessity.
+Or you can time it for when the time is right if breastfeeding is going well.

-A general timeline would be no earlier than three weeks and preferably by five or six weeks.
-The idea behind this is that you want to get breastfeeding well established first.
+A general timeline would be three weeks at most and preferably by five or six weeks.
+The idea is that you want to get breastfeeding well-established first.
 Your baby has to work harder to get milk from breastfeeding than they do to get milk out of a bottle.
 Since bottles are easier for babies, you could end up in a situation where your baby prefers a bottle over breastfeeding because it is easier.

 On the opposite end of the spectrum is the fear that if you wait too long, your baby may refuse a bottle because it is not your breast.
-This can be particularly stressful for mothers who need to return to work after maternity leave.
+This can be particularly stressful for mothers returning to work after maternity leave.
 Don’t wait until your first day back at work for your partner or someone else to give your baby a bottle.
 Ideally, you wait to introduce a bottle until at least three weeks or until you establish breastfeeding well.
-Ultimately you will need to decide when the right time is, and depending on your circumstances, that may not be in your control.
+Ultimately, you will need to decide when the right time is, and depending on your circumstances, that may not be in your control.

 Types of Bottles

-You have a lot of options on types of bottles.
-They vary in size, shape, material, and there are pros and cons to all of them.
-Generally, bottles and nipples come in a set, and if you try and combine one brand nipple with another brand of bottle, you may find they don’t fit together correctly.
-Some babies prefer one bottle over another, so you may have to try out several before finding one your baby likes.
+You have a lot of options for types of bottles.
+They vary in size, shape, and material, and they have pros and cons.
+Generally, bottles and nipples come in a set, and if you try to combine one brand of nipple with another brand of bottle, you may find they don’t fit together correctly.
+Some babies prefer one bottle over another, so you may have to try several before finding one your baby likes.

 BPA (bisphenol A) is an industrial chemical used in plastics and some food packaging.
 Exposure to BPA is a concern because it is a hormone disruptor.
-As of 2012, the FDA has not approved the use of BPA in baby bottles, sippy cups, and infant formula packaging.
-Even in some products that do not contain BPA, there are questions about whether the chemicals that have replaced BPA, which are very similar and are known as BPF or BPS, are truly better.
-If you are concerned at all about chemicals in plastics, there are other options available.
+As of 2012, the FDA has not approved using BPA in baby bottles, sippy cups, and infant formula packaging.
+Even in some products that do not contain BPA, there are questions about whether the chemicals that have replaced BPA, which are very similar and are known as BPF or BPS, are genuinely better.
+If you are concerned about chemicals in plastics, other options are available.

 Stainless Steel Bottles

 Stainless steel bottles are more expensive than glass bottles.
-This material is more durable than plastic or glass and is super easy to clean.
+These are more durable than plastic or glass and easy to clean.
 Since this material is not transparent, measuring how much milk is in the bottle can be challenging.
-Stainless steel will sweat with cold liquids, although not quite as much as glass.
+Stainless steel will sweat with cold liquids, although not as much as glass.

 Size, Shape, and Design

-In addition to the different materials, baby bottles also come in different sizes, shapes, and designs.
+In addition to the different materials, baby bottles come in different sizes, shapes, and designs.